tvheadend/tvheadend/docs/markdown/epg.md

 **Filter content type...** | Only display events that match the given content type tag.
                            | Most DVB networks classify their events into content groups.
 This field allows you to filter based on content type (e.g. “Sports” or “Game Show”).
 Supported tags are determined by your broadcaster.
 Again, simply start typing to filter the entries if you have a long list to choose from.
 **Filter duration...**     | Only display events that fall between the given minimum and maximum durations.
-                           | This allows you to filter for or against, say, a daily broadcast and a weekly omnibus edition of a programme, or only look for short news bulletins and not the 24-hour rolling broadcasts.
+                           | This allows you to filter for or against, say, a daily broadcast and a weekly omnibus edition of a program, or only look for short news bulletins and not the 24-hour rolling broadcasts.

 *Title*, *Channel*, *Tag* and *Content Type* are dependent on your configuration and on what your broadcaster sends.
 Options for the *Duration* are as follows:

 Filter Range           | Example Purpose
 -----------------------|----------------
-00:00:01 to 00:15:00   | Very short news bulletins, children's programmes, etc.
+00:00:01 to 00:15:00   | Very short news bulletins, children's programs, etc.
-00:15:01 to 00:30:00   | Short programmes, e.g. daily soap operas
+00:15:01 to 00:30:00   | Short programs, e.g. daily soap operas
-00:30:01 to 01:30:00   | Medium-length programmes, e.g. documentaries
+00:30:01 to 01:30:00   | Medium-length programs, e.g. documentaries
-01:30:01 to 03:00:00   | Longer programmes, e.g. films
+01:30:01 to 03:00:00   | Longer programs, e.g. films
-03:00:00 to no maximum | Very long programmes, e.g. major sporting events
+03:00:00 to no maximum | Very long programs, e.g. major sporting events

 So, if you only want to see Movies from your available HD channels, you would select ‘HDTV’ in the *[Filter tag…]* field, and select ‘Movie / Drama’ in the *[Filter content type…]* field.
-If you wish, you could then further limit the search to programmes of between 90 minutes and 3 hours by selecting ‘01:30:01 to 03:00:00’ in the *[Filter duration…]* field.
+If you wish, you could then further limit the search to programs of between 90 minutes and 3 hours by selecting ‘01:30:01 to 03:00:00’ in the *[Filter duration…]* field.